Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 But, the problem is, not everyone knows how to recognize this urinary condition.

-If you have no idea how the diagnostic procedure looks like, you’ve come to the right place.
+If you have no idea what the prostatitis diagnosis procedure looks like, you’ve come to the right place.
 This is a detailed bacterial prostatitis guide on what to expect when booking a visit with your local doctor.

 What is Prostatitis – Exactly?